PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   pair;
 - `8eaab05b` shares state across the conditional late generic-transpose and QKV-bridge pair;
+- `e6be5539` shares state across the very-late Gather-axis, constant-fold/Cast,
+  and normalization-Pad sequence;
-- the current checkpoint shares state across the very-late Gather-axis, constant-fold/Cast, and normalization-Pad sequence.
+- the current checkpoint shares state across the terminal hard-activation and optional generic-Transpose pair.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain